do-sch/budgie-monitor-brightness-applet/README.md

 sudo eopkg it budgie-desktop-devel ddcutil-devel
 ```

-## Configuration on Solus
+## Test, if your hardware is capable of DDC/CI (internal monitors won't need this)

-Before you are able use budgie-monitor-brightness-applet, you have to configure [ddcutil](https://www.ddcutil.com/) and check, if your hardware is capable of DDC/CI:
+Use [ddcutil](https://www.ddcutil.com/) to check, if your hardware is capable of DDC/CI:

 The i2c_dev module has to be active: